 · Commit to calling, writing, emailing or tweeting Congress every week.

-· Ask your temple, church, school or community groups to bring in a speaker from WAGV or Brady, or host a House Party featuring one of our speakers to educate your friends and sign them up as volunteers.
+· Ask your temple, church, school or community groups to bring in a speaker from WAGV or host a House Party featuring one of our speakers to educate your friends and sign them up as volunteers.

 Know Your State’s Gun Laws